vd2org/wultiplexor/README.md

 nc localhost 9090
 ```

-And now you can chat between the two machines.
+And now you can chat between two machines.

 ## Forward a unix socket file